jrochkind/attr_json/README.md

 We use [appraisal](https://github.com/thoughtbot/appraisal) to test with multiple rails versions, including on travis.
 Locally you can run `bundle exec appraisal rspec` to run tests multiple times for each rails version, or eg `bundle exec appraisal rails-5-1 rspec`.
 If the `Gemfile` _or_ `Appraisal` file changes, you may need to re-run `bundle exec appraisal install` and commit changes.
 (Try to put dev dependencies in gemspec instead of Gemfile, but sometimes it gets weird.)

+* If you've been switching between rails versions and you get integration test failures, try `rm -rf spec/internal/tmp/cache`.
+Rails 6 does some things in there apparently not compatible with Rails 5, at least in our setup, and vice versa.

 There is a `./bin/console` that will give you a console in the context of attr_json and all it's dependencies, including the combustion rails app, and the models defined there.

 ## Acknowledements and Prior Art